Lead Frequently Asked Questions

 Renovating a House

-If you're renovating target housing, then you must give homeowners the EPA pamphlet Protect Your Family From Lead in Your Home.
+If you're renovating target housing, then you must give homeowners the Protect Your Family from Lead in Your Home..
 Landlords and property managers who perform renovations must also give this pamphlet to tenants before they start work.

 For Additional Information